Amazon invests $10 million in Closed Loop Fund to improve curbside recycling in the U.S.

 Amazon is investing $10 million in Closed Loop Fund, a project finance fund that invests in sustainable manufacturing technologies and recycling infrastructure.

 Founded in 2014, Closed Loop Fund constitutes part of the broader Closed Loop Partners initiative, which includes an R&D center, a venture capital fund, and a private equity fund.
-The Closed Loop Fund, specifically, focuses on social impact investments in cities and and companies that are looking to build recycling programs.
-The fund’s goal is to invest $100 million by 2020, and increase recycling rates across the U.S. A previous example investment includes GreenMantra Technologies, a “clean tech” company that produces “commercial quality waxes and fuels” through recycling plastic.
+The Closed Loop Fund, specifically, focuses on social impact investments in cities and companies that are looking to build recycling programs.
+The fund’s goal is to invest $100 million by 2020 and to increase recycling rates across the U.S. A previous example investment includes GreenMantra Technologies, a “clean tech” company that produces “commercial quality waxes and fuels” through recycling plastic.

-As one of the world’s largest ecommerce companies, Amazon is responsible for a lot of waste including cardboard packaging, and this investment is designed to show that it is doing its part to help consumers recycle at home — not just cardboard packaging, but all aspects of their household waste.
-Indeed, the company said that its investment will be specifically used to grow the availability of curbside recycling for 3 million homes in the U.S.
+As one of the world’s largest ecommerce companies, Amazon is responsible for a lot of waste, including cardboard packaging, and this investment is designed to show that it is doing its part to help consumers recycle at home — not just cardboard packaging, but all aspects of their household waste.
+Indeed, the company said its investment will be specifically used to increase the availability of curbside recycling for 3 million homes in the U.S.

-“This investment will help build the local capabilities needed to make it easier for our customers and their communities to recycle and to increase the amount of material recycled across the country,” noted Amazon’s senior VP of worldwide operations, Dave Clark.
+“This investment will help build the local capabilities needed to make it easier for our customers and their communities to recycle and to increase the amount of material recycled across the country,” said Amazon’s senior VP of worldwide operations, Dave Clark.
 “We are investing in Closed Loop Fund’s work because we think everyone should have access to easy, convenient curbside recycling.
 The more we are all able to recycle, the more we can reduce our collective energy, carbon, and water footprint.”

 Cutting waste